 - Performing other duties as assigned

-Requires a master’s degree with course work in health services research, public health, public policy/administration, economics, health law, or a related discipline, and one year of relevant experience (Note: A bachelor’s degree with course work in health services research, public health, public policy/administration, economics, or a related discipline and three years of experience with exposure to health services research, public health administration, and/or policy analysis may be substituted for the master’s degree and required experience).
+Requires a master’s degree with course work in health services research, public health, public policy/administration, economics, actuarial science, or a related discipline, and at least one year of relevant experience.
+A bachelor’s degree with course work in health services research, public health, public policy/administration, economics, actuarial science, or a related field and three years of experience with exposure to health services research, public health administration, and/or policy analysis may be substituted for the master’s degree and required experience.
 Must be proficient in Microsoft Word, Excel, and PowerPoint and have strong analytical and communications skills (both verbal and written).

 Senior Policy Analyst

-Requires a master’s degree with course work in health services research, public health, public policy/administration, economics, health law, research methods, or a related discipline, and five years of relevant experience.
+Requires a master’s degree with course work in health services research, public health, public policy/administration, economics, actuarial science, or a related discipline, and five years of relevant experience.
 Must have the ability to lead multi-disciplinary project teams and assume responsibility for managing staff, client relations, project work plans, deliverables, and budgets.
-(Note: A bachelor’s degree, with course work in health services research, public health, public policy/administration, economics, or a related discipline, and seven years of experience with exposure to health services research, public health administration, and/or policy analysis, may be substituted for the master’s degree and required experience.)
+(Note: A bachelor’s degree, with course work in health services research, public health, public policy/administration, economics, actuarial science or a related discipline, and seven years of experience with exposure to health services research, public health administration, and/or policy analysis, may be substituted for the master’s degree and required experience.)

-The ideal candidate will possess the following professional and interpersonal competencies: a strong interest in conducting research with large data sets; experience with SAS or other statistical software packages; a knowledge of publicly funded health insurance programs such as Medicare and Medicaid; knowledge of the Affordable Care Act; well-honed problem solving skills; demonstrated ability to communicate orally and in writing to diverse audiences; the ability to work in multi-disciplinary teams and be flexible in a fast-paced environment; and excellent interpersonal skills.
+The ideal candidate will possess the following professional and interpersonal competencies: experience in conducting research with large data sets; skills in analyzing data with SAS, STATA, R or other statistical software packages; an understanding or eagerness to learn about publicly funded health insurance programs such as Medicare , Medicaid, and marketplaces; well-honed problem-solving skills; ability to communicate orally and in writing to diverse audiences; ability to work in multi-disciplinary teams and be flexible in a fast-paced environment; and excellent interpersonal skills.
 For the senior policy analyst, the ability to set priorities, lead project teams, effectively allocate resources, manage multiple projects simultaneously, and complete projects on time and within budget.

 Exempt, full-time, Grant-funded (Note: This position is grant-funded, wherein employment is contingent upon the renewal of the grant).
 Salary is commensurate with qualifications and experience.
 The position is full-time, offers excellent opportunity for professional growth, and includes the full university benefits package including tuition remission for qualified candidates.